 Adoption is the process through which a child becomes a permanent part of a new family.

-A homestudy is an assessment process between you and a qualified adoption social worker.
-The homestudy helps decide whether you are able to assume the responsibilities of being an adoptive parent and for which children you are most suitable and capable of being a parent.
+A homestudy is an assessment process between you and a qualified adoption worker employed by a child and family services agency, or licensed adoption agency.
+The homestudy helps determine whether you are able to assume the responsibilities of being an adoptive parent and help identify which children you are most suitable and capable of parenting.